dbcli/pgcli/docs/pages/printing_text.rst

         This page is also useful if you'd like to learn how to use formatting in other places, like in a prompt or a toolbar.
-Just like :func:`~prompt_toolkit.shortcuts.utils.print_formatted_text` takes any
+Just like :func:`~prompt_toolkit.shortcuts.print_formatted_text` takes any kind
-        kind of "formatted text" as input, prompts and toolbars also accept "formatted text".
+        of "formatted text" as input, prompts and toolbars also accept "formatted text".

 Printing plain text